echo718/C-MasterClass-for-2025/README.md

 			input.split(Environment.NewLine).Length;
 	}
 }
-14: add @ symbol in from of string, will allow you write multiple lines
+14.add @ symbol in from of string, will allow you write multiple lines
 eg: var a = @"a
 b
 c";